George Chakiris: Later career

-Chakiris had a recurring role on the TV show Superboy as Professor Peterson during the first two seasons from 1988 to 1990.
+Chakiris was top-billed in the vampire film Pale Blood (1990).
+On TV, he had a recurring role on the series Superboy as Professor Peterson from 1988 to 1990, and guest-starred on Human Target and the miniseries The Girls of Lido.

-He was top-billed in the film Pale Blood (1990) and guest-starred on Human Target and The Girls of Lido.
-He played The King and I on stage in 1995 in Los Angeles.
+On stage, he starred in a Long Beach Civic Light Opera production of The King and I in 1995.

-Chakiris' last role to date was in a 1996 episode of the British sitcom Last of the Summer Wine.
+On March 23, 1998, on the 70th Academy Awards telecast, he appeared in the "Oscar's Family Album" segment, a historic gathering of 70 actors who have received both competitive and honorary awards seated onstage together.

 He has given occasional television interviews since then, but is mostly retired.
 His hobby of making sterling silver jewelry has turned into a new occupation, working as a jewelry designer for his own brand, George Chakiris Collections, consisting of handmade original sterling silver jewelry.

 In 2012, he presented a musical about veganism titled Loving the Silent Tears.

-In 2021, Chakiris appeared in the film Not to Forget (2021), which aims to raise awareness and funds for the fight against Alzheimer's.
+In 2021, Chakiris appeared in the film Not to Forget (2021), which aims to raise awareness and funds for the fight against Alzheimer's disease.
 The movie, directed by Valerio Zanoli, stars Karen Grassle and five Academy Award winners: George Chakiris, Cloris Leachman, Louis Gossett Jr., Tatum O'Neal, and Olympia Dukakis.